CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

                      fw2
 ```

-When you filter for a message type, you must include the `show-filter-conditions` keyword to show the conditions associated with that message type and the hierarchy in which they are processed.
+When you filter for a message type, you must include the `show-filter-conditions` keyword to show the conditions associated with that message type and the hierarchy in which they get processed.

 ```
 cumulus@switch:~$ netq show events-config message_type evpn show-filter-conditions